Brazil Weather Concerns and Tighter US Supplies Boost Coffee Prices

-Coffee prices are sharply higher today, with arabica coffee posting a 2.25-month high and robusta posting a 2-month high.
-Weather concerns in Brazil are underpinning coffee prices.
+Coffee prices added to their sharp two-week-long rally today, with arabica coffee posting a 2.25-month high and robusta posting a 2.5-month high.
+Weather concerns in Brazil have sparked fund buying of coffee futures.
 On Monday, Somar Meteorologia reported that Brazil's largest arabica coffee-growing area, Minas Gerais, received no rain during the week ended August 16.

 A decline in ICE coffee inventories is supporting coffee prices.
-ICE-monitored arabica inventories fell to a 1.25-year low of 726,661 bags last Thursday, before recovering slightly to 733,105 bags on Monday.
-Also, ICE robusta coffee inventories fell to a 3-week low today of 6,749 lots, mildly below the 2-year high of 7,029 lots posted on July 28.
+ICE-monitored arabica inventories fell to a 1.25-year low of 726,661 bags last Thursday, before recovering slightly to 736,573 bags on Tuesday.
+Also, ICE robusta coffee inventories fell to a 3-week low today of 6,732 lots, moderately below the 2-year high of 7,029 lots posted on July 28.

 The ongoing Brazilian coffee harvest is bearish for coffee prices.
-Safras & Mercado reported August 8 that Brazil's overall 2025/26 coffee harvest was 94% complete as of August 6, ahead of the comparable level of 92% last year.
+Brazil's Cooxupe coffee co-op announced Tuesday that the harvest among its members was 86.1% complete as of August 15.
+Cooxupe is Brazil's largest coffee cooperative and Brazil's largest exporter group.
+In related news, Safras & Mercado reported August 8 that Brazil's overall 2025/26 coffee harvest was 94% complete as of August 6, ahead of the comparable level of 92% last year.
 The breakdown showed that 99% of the robusta harvest and 91% of the arabica harvest were complete as of August 6.
-In related news, Brazil's Cooxupe coffee co-op announced Wednesday that the harvest among its members was 80.4% complete as of August 8.
-Cooxupe is Brazil's largest coffee cooperative and Brazil's largest exporter group.

 As a bearish factor, the International Coffee Organization (ICO) reported August 6 that global June coffee exports rose +7.3% y/y to 11.69 million bags.
 However, cumulative Oct-Jun coffee exports were down -0.2% y/y at 104.14 million bags.